 This work explores the dynamics of $\Gamma \cdot U \cdot H_2O$ clusters photoexcited at 4.77 eV, resonant with the base-centered π - π^ transition for uracil.
 We observe instantaneous formation of the VB anion of the cluster following photoexcitation, and bi-exponential decay of this species with time constants of 540 fs and 220 ps.
 Autodetachment and Γ re-formation are observed as decay channels in this photoexcitation regime.
-These experiments show that, to first order, the dynamics of photoexcited $\Gamma \cdot U \cdot H_2O$ are similar to those of $\Gamma \cdot U$ in both the near-VDE and π - π^ excitation regimes.
-In both species, near-VDE excitation results in DB state formation and slightly delayed VB state formation attributed to partial DB \rightarrow VB conversion, whereas excitation of the higher energy band results in VB formation only within the cross-correlation of the laser pulses.
-However, the addition of a water molecule noticeably affects the decay dynamics of the VB state and the rise time of the Γ signal, as can be seen from Fig. 6 and Table I. In this section, we consider the overall photoexcitation mechanism and the effect of the added water on the longer time dynamics in more detail.
-We have previously proposed that excitation of $\Gamma \cdot U$ and $\Gamma \cdot T$ in this energy regime is dominated by the base-centered π - π^ transition,26 and our excited state calculations for the $\Gamma \cdot U \cdot H_2O$ complex31 indicate that this is expected to be the case here as well.
-These calculations find no oscillator strength for a direct optical transition to form the VB anion via electron transfer from the Γ , thus we have proposed that following π - π^ photoexcitation, iodide rapidly transfers an electron to fill the hole in the π orbital.26 The instantaneous appearance of the VB anion in the present work is congruent with the past TRPES results of $\Gamma \cdot U$ and $\Gamma \cdot T$ in this pump excitation regime, and indicates that the same mechanism for the formation of the VB anion is expected to be operative here.
+These experiments show that to first order, the dynamics of photoexcited $\Gamma \cdot U \cdot H_2O$ are similar to those of $\Gamma \cdot U$ following π - π^ photoexcitation.
+However, the addition of a water molecule noticeably affects the rise time of the Γ signal as well as the decay dynamics of the VB state, as can be seen from Fig. 6 and Table I. As summarized in Eq.
+3 below, we have previously proposed that the initial π - π^ iodide-associated photoexcited state decays by two pathways: the π - π^ excited nucleobase state internally converts to the ground state of the cluster and subsequently evaporates iodide, or iodide transfers a valence electron to fill the hole in the nucleobase π orbital, creating a VB anion that then decays by autodetachment.27